-- 5. Owing to its lack of natural resources, and small home market, Hungary is highly dependent on foreign trade; after Bulgaria, it has the highest share of imports in the Gross National Product (13.4%).
-Hungarian foreign trade has more than doubled since 1955 and grown at an annual average rate of 14%, a record only matched by Roumania in recent years.
-The share of communist countries in Hungary's trade has remained at close to 70% during the last 5 years, whereas that of the Soviet Union has grown from 30% to 34% and that of NATO countries from 12.9 to 15.3% by 1963. - 6.
+- 5. Owing to its lack of natural resources, and small home market, Hungary is heavily dependent on foreign trade; after Bulgaria, it has the highest share of imports in the Gross National Product (13,4%) of any Eastern European country.
+Hungarian foreign trade rose from \$1.2 billion in 1955 to \$2.8 billion in 1964.
+This is equivalent to an annual average rate of 11%, a record matched only by Rumania in recent years.
+The share of Communist countries in Hungary's trade has remained at close to 70% during the last 5 years, whereas that of the Soviet Union has grown from 30% to 34% and that of NATO countries from 12.9 to 15.3% by 1963. - 6.
 Hungary depends on the Soviet Union for the supply of nearly all her raw materials.
-A long-term bauxite agreement provides for the export of about half of Hungary's bauxite production to the USSR, Czechoslovakia and the Soviet-occupied Eone for processing.
-Though somewhat disappointed by the progress of the division of labour within COMECON, Hungary is a faithful member of this organization; it is linked to the COMECON pipeline, electric power grid, and wagon pool, as well as to the newly established organization INTERMETAIL, a kind of steel community with its headquarters in Budapest. - 7.
+A long-term agreement provides for the export of about half of Hungary's ball: production to the USSR, Czechoslovakia and the Soviet-occupied Zone for processing.
+Though somewhat disappointed by the progress of the division of labour within COMECON, Hungary is a faithful member of this organization; it is linked to the COMECON pipeline, electric power grid, and wagon pool, as well as to the newly established organization INTERMETALL, a kind of steel community with its headquarters in Budapest. - 7.
 Hungary's trade with the West has developed less rapidly than its overall trade, but trade with NATO countries alone has grown faster than trade with all other regions, including the Soviet Union.
-The greatest obstacle to a further expansion is the accumulated trade deficit with the West of about \$150 million, which is continuously increasing.
-To settle this deficit, Hungary will have to expand considerably its exports to Western industrialised countries. - 8.
-The prospects of an expansion of Hungary's trade with the West do not seem to be too favourable for several reasons: - the country's heavy dependence on the Soviet Union, among others as a supplier of raw materials, and a market for its manufactured products; - the fact that 60% of Hungary's exports to Western industrialised countries are composed of agricultural products, a market that is being made more difficult to enter by the new arrangements of the EEC; - the difficulties for Hungary to offer manufactured goods competitive in Western markets;
+The greatest obstacle to a further expansion arises from the difficulties encountered by Hungary in increasing its exports.
+The accumulated trade deficit with the West amounts already to about \$150 million and is continuously increasing.
+To settle this deficit, Hungary will have to expand considerably its exports to Western industrialized countries. - 8.
+The prospects of an expansion of Hungary's trade with the West do not seem to be too favourable for several reasons: - the country's heavy dependence on the Soviet Union, among others as a supplier of raw materials, and a market for its manufactured products; - the fact that 60% of Hungary's exports to Western industrialized countries are composed of agricultural products, a market that is being made more difficult to enter by the new arrangements of the EEC;

-- the limits to credits, especially long-term credits, set by the credit-worthiness of the country taking account of the heavy deficit in the balance of payments; - the difficulty for Hungary to overcome quantitative and tariff restrictions for lack of genuine compensations which a state trading system has to offer. - 9.
+- Hungary's difficulty in offering manufactured goods for export to Western markets at competitive prices; - Hungary's limited capacity to ensure the servicing and repayment of credits, given the heavy deficit in the balance of payments; - the difficulty which Hungary is likely to encounter in obtaining a reduction of quantitative and tariff restrictions to its exports, given the inability of a country with a state trading system to offer corresponding benefits to its trading partners. - 9.
 Nevertheless, the Hungarian Government seems to be genuinely interested in an expansion of its trade with the West.
-Among the means considered to this effect, the following have been mentioned: - an increase in the export of agricultural products, among others by a system of bartering live cattle against Western fodder and fertilisers: - a rise in the technical standard of its manufactured goods by sending students and technical commissions to Western countries; the recent acceptance of 60 Scholarships offered by the Ford Foundation deserve to be mentioned here; - co-operation with Western companies for joint production, a project also studied by the Polish Government, the main problem still to be solved being that of joint management.
+Among the means of achieving this, the following are envisaged: - an increase in exports of agricultural products, principally through a system of bartering live cattle against Western fodder and fertilizers; - a rise in the technical standard of its manufactured goods to be achieved by sending students and technical commissions to Western countries; the recent acceptance of 60 Scholarships offered by the Ford Foundation deserves to be mentioned here; - co-operation with Western companies for joint production, a project also studied by the Polish Government, the main problem still to be solved being that of joint management.